Longyearbyen: Climate

 Longyearbyen has a polar tundra climate (Köppen: ET, Trewartha: Ftkc) tempered by the North Atlantic Current.
 The west coast of Svalbard is the warmest and wettest part of the archipelago (except for Bear Island).
 This is caused by the convergence of mild and humid air from the south and cold air from the north.
 Longyearbyen generally has lower humidity than other settlements within the Arctic Circle.
-Longyearbyen experiences midnight sun from between 18 April and 24 August (128 days), polar night from 27 October to 15 February (111 days), and civil polar night from 13 November to 29 January.
+Longyearbyen experiences midnight sun from 18 April to 24 August (128 days), polar night from 27 October to 15 February (111 days), and civil polar night from 13 November to 29 January.
 However, due to shading from mountains, the sun is not visible in Longyearbyen until around 8 March.
 Snow typically covers the town from November to March.
 The warmest temperature ever recorded in Longyearbyen was 21.7 C in July 2020 and the coldest was -46.3 C in March 1986.
 Svalbard and Longyearbyen are among the places in the world that have warmed fastest in the latest decades.
 The 1991–2020 averages show that mean annual temperature in Longyearbyen has increased by 3.6 C-change since 1961–1990.
 With the sea surface temperatures warming, ice formation takes longer in the surrounding waters and thus especially early winter under the polar night warms the fastest due to the shorter ice season.

 As of 2021, Longyearbyen is the fastest-warming town in the world.
 Since 1971, temperatures on Svalbard have risen five times faster than the global average, by roughly 4 °C-change.
 Winters now are more than 7 °C-change warmer than they were in the 1970s.
 In 2020, Svalbard recorded its hottest ever temperature, 21.7 C, following 111 months of above-average heat.
 According to the Norwegian Meteorological Institute, annual precipitation on Svalbard has increased by 30 to 45 per cent over the past 50 years, mostly in the form of winter rain.
 Since 2009, deep permafrost temperatures have increased at rates between 0.06 and 0.15 °C-change per year.

-Although Alert, Canada likely has a lower average UV index, Longyearbyen has the lowest recorded average UV index for any current or previously inhabited place on Earth.
+Although Alert, Canada, likely has a lower average UV index, Longyearbyen has the lowest recorded average UV index for any current or previously inhabited place on Earth.
 Between April and September, the UV index typically ranges from 1 to 2, with May, June, and July having the highest UV index of 2.
 All other months average at 0, giving Longyearbyen a mean UV index of 0.75 over 12 months.